 The last tip for the content and structure of your webinar is to prepare a script to follow during your webinar.
 This will help you remember all the key points you need to cover and keep you on the topic as well as make it easier to keep track of time.

-Webinar Checklist: Best Practices for Marketing and Promotion
+4 Best Webinar Practices for Marketing and Promotion in 2020

 Once you're clear on the topic and structure of your webinar, it's time to tackle the marketing and promotion.
 Here are the recommended best practices to follow.